RealGoblins/Auto-CCS-by-RealGoblins/README.md

     "autoBuyItem": "world_lock_10_pack", // <the item name in the gt store>.
 This item will be bought using the earned gems and will be dropped to the storage
     "autoBuyItemAmount": 1, // 1 or 2.
 This is the amount of the *autoBuyItem* that will be bought at once.
     "autoTrash": true, // true or false.
 This decides whether the bot will auto trash farming drops, such as earth or wind essence
+    "autoBuyClothes": true, // true or false.
+This decides whether the bot will auto buy 1 rare clothes pack (500 gems), in order to prevent getting "detected"
     "storageWorldName": "YOURSTORAGEWORLDHERE", // <Your storage>.The bot will drop the profit here (seeds + store items).
 The storage MUST be made of display boxes.
     "webhookBots": "", // <WEBHOOK FOR BOT STATUS>.
 This is optional.
 A summary for the progress of all bots will be shown here.
     "webhookEvents": "", // <WEBHOOK FOR BOT EVENTS>.
 This is optional.
 Bot events, such as disconnections and profit drops will be logged here.